qwd/dev-site/content/en/docs/resource/glossary.md

 `updateTime` is different from `pubTime`.
 This time is the time when the QWeather system updates the data and represents the time of the last update of the currently data.

 - The same `updateTime` can be used to determine whether the data content has changed, but different update times cannot be used to determine that the data content must have changed.
-In some cases, the calculation results of the meteorological model may get the same result at different update times .
+In some cases, the calculation results of the meteorological model may get the same result at different update times.
 - Due to weather data is constantly updated, the exact update time cannot be determined.
 Please refer to the `updateTime` field of the data returned by the API/SDK.

 | Data | Update interval |